 GRADING: (100 percent total): (for online, see below)

 Argument: Good use of original text to illustrate the thesis; complex argument based on a solid knowledge of the text; convincing organization.
 50 pts.
-If you do not engage with at least one critical secondary source, loss of 15 points, if only fleetingly or superficially, loss of 10 points.

 Conclusion: Convincing connection with the thesis, good summary of the argument, final comment on the outside source (negatively or positively), concise formulation; 20 pts.

 Format: Write down your first last name, SI, class, instructor, term, year on the top of your paper.
 Next follows the title.
 Next the thesis in bold.